moehriegitt/hob3l/doc/scadformat.md

 The input polyhedron must be 2-manifold just like for the `polyhedron` functor.

+_OpenSCAD compatibility_:

+  * OpenSCAD reads more file formats than Hob3l.

+  * OpenSCAD and also Slic3r are much more forgiving than Hob3l if the input STL is not a proper 2-manifold.
+Hob3l rejects many files, which is frustrating.
+The underlying problem is that many STL files are just not correct 2-manifolds, although this should be the case according to the specification.
+Empty triangles (with three collinear edges) are very frequent.
+And Hob3l really cannot handle them at the moment, because if how its slicing algorithm works.

 ### intersection

 Combine substructures by intersecting them.
 This is the CSG 'CUT'